Spanish American War Website Banner

 General:

-The 49th Iowa became part of the Second Division of the Seventh Army Corps.
+The 49th Iowa became part of the Third Brigade, Second Division of the Seventh Army Corps.
 The unit shipped out, bound for Jacksonville's Camp Cuba Libre on June 14, where it remained and was at that location when the fighting ended on August 13.
-The regiment finally departed Jacksonville on October 25, arriving at Savannah, Georgia the folloing day.
+The regiment was reorganized on October 13, and the 49th Iowa Volunteer Infantry was reassigned to the Second Brigade, Second Division of the Seventh Army Corps.
+The regiment finally departed Jacksonville on October 25, arriving at Savannah, Georgia the following day.

 Eventually the unit served in Cuba as part of the occupation forces, leaving Savannah, Georgia on December 19, 1898 aboard the U.S. Transport "MINNAWASKA" bound for Havana, Cuba and arriving three days later.
 The unit was stationed in Cuba for the winter, and departed Cuba in April of 1899.
 Companies A, C, F, H, I and K departed Havana aboard the transport SAN ANTONIO on April 5, arriving back at Savannah three days later.
-On April 18, after quarantince, these companies went into camp at Savannah.
-The headquarters and companies B, D, E, G and L departed Havana aboard the transport HAVANA on April 9, arriving at Savannah on April 11, and going into camp on April 16.stayed in Cuba until April 5, 1899 when it left the island to return to the United States, where it arrived six days later.
+On April 18, after quarantine, these companies went into camp at Savannah.
+The headquarters and companies B, D, E, G, L and M departed Havana aboard the transport HAVANA on April 9, arriving at Savannah on April 11, and going into camp on April 16.

-The 49th Iowa was mustered out of service on May 13, 1899.
+The 49th Iowa was mustered out of service on May 13, 1899 at Savannah.
 At the time of muster out, the unit consisted of 49 officers and 953 enlisted men.
 During its term of service, two officers and fifty-two enlisted men died of disease.
 One enlisted man died as a result of an accident, and two more deserted.
-Eleven were discharged on disability.
+Eleven men were discharged on disability.

 Contributor Judy Landauer's grandfather, Arthur Leon Bruner, served in the 49th Regiment Iowa Volunteers during this war.
 He played cornet in the regimental band.